sparsemat/sprs/README.rst

     - per-nnz-element function application (`map`, `map_inplace`).
     - binary operations operating on matching non-zero elements (`csvec_binop`, `csmat_binop`).
+    - introduce ``nnz_index`` to retrieve an index of an element allowing for later constant time access.
 - 0.4.0-alpha.2:
     - functions in the `at` family will return references **breaking change**
     - simpler arguments for `at_outer_inner` **breaking change**